michaelsprindzuikate/michaelsprindzuikate.github.io/content/posts/dictionary-abuse.md

 One other thing about dictionaries that is just *groovy* is that you're not restricted to using primitives as the value types.

 > **Sidebar**: It should be noted that in Swift, there isn't really the concept of primitives.
-All objects are just objects and are considered the same citizen in the eyes of the language.
-How progressive.
+All objects are just objects and are considered the same in the eyes of the language.

 What I mean, is that you're not restricted to setting the value types as being the default data types of Int, Float, Double, String, Bool, etc.. you can use anything you please.